Alert 1 Review Summary

 Should power unexpectedly go out in a home, the classic and wireless systems will continue working through a backup battery that lasts for up to 24 hours.

+Alert1 offers two mobile medical alert pendant options called the Kelsi and Pax.
 In contrast to Alert 1’s classic or wireless home medical alert systems where users are limited to using the service only from home, a mobile medical alert pendant can be used both in and out of the home.
-According to Alert 1, the pendant has location technology that can pinpoint the user’s geographical location with accuracy.
+Both mobile pendant options are small, lightweight (1.2 oz and 1.7 oz) and water-resistant (can be worn in showers).
+The also incorporate a speaker and microphone, so senior users can conveniently establish a two-way conversation with call monitoring center operators.
+No cellular phone subscription is needed, as the pendant subscription covers connection service to the monitoring center.

-The company has a BBB rating of Not Rated (June 2015), due to insufficient information.
-In terms of the number of complaints, there were 55 complaints in the last 3 years, of which the majority, 49, occurred in the last 12 months.
-22 (40%) complaints were resolved to the satisfaction of customers, while 33 (60%) were answered to but customers’ satisfaction were either absent or customers did not provide final feedback on their acceptance.
-In the past year (from mid-2014 to mid-2015), there appears to be a higher of level of complaints.
-When we checked in mid-2013, they had 6 complaints over a three-year period.
+The company has a BBB rating of B (March 2015).
+According to the BBB, the relatively high number of complaints lowered their score while the length of time the company has been in business and their response and resolutions lifted it.
+In terms of the number of complaints, there were 95 complaints in the last 3 years, of which the majority, 62, occurred in the last 12 months.
+40 (42%) complaints were resolved to the satisfaction of customers, while 55 (58%) were answered to but customers’ satisfaction were either absent or customers did not provide final feedback on their acceptance.

 Alert 1 is a respected medical alert company with quality products and services.
 They have various products and options to suit different senior needs.
 There pricing is reasonable and they offer a 30 day money back guarantee.
 If you are interested in what you have read, take a look at their website for more information and access current readers’ offers.